 - Cube the bread slices into bite sized pieces then add to the mug.
 Use enough that you could coat all the bread with the liquid (egg and bread slice sizes can vary).
 You can also adjust up or down depending on how much fits in your coffee mug but generally, 1.5-2 slices work well.

-- Add 1-2 Tbsp raisins depending on how much you like and gently stir from the bottom up to coat everything.
+- Add 1-2 tablespoon raisins depending on how much you like and gently stir from the bottom up to coat everything.

 - Microwave on high for one minute.
 Remove from the microwave and very gently stir from the bottom up again.
 Microwave an additional 30 seconds and repeat the microwave-stir process (in 30 second intervals) until all the liquid has been cooked.
 Typically, this should take about 2 minutes total.